NepalBibek10/sync_folders/README.md

 # sync_folders
-This program sync the files between two folders.the file extension can be set according to the need.As of now files sync only according to name.No update occur when the file is modified in source folder.
+This program copy the files from source to destination.the file extension can be set according to the need.As of now files copies only according to name.No update occur when the file is modified in source folder.